The beginning of a new period

 These ideas make it difficult for women and girls to manage their periods effectively, making it necessary for WaterAid to take novel approaches to addressing the problem.
 One such approach includes throwing around a netball.

-As part of its ‘Keeping Girls in School’ project with Marie Stopes International, funded by the Australian government’s ‘Gender Action Platform’ program, WaterAid is encouraging primary school teachers to organise games for both girls and boys that focus on myth-busting.
+As part of its ‘Keeping Girls in School through Improved Reproductive and Menstrual Health’ project with Marie Stopes International, funded by the Australian government’s ‘Gender Action Platform’ program, WaterAid is encouraging primary school teachers to organise games for both girls and boys that focus on myth-busting.
 This includes girls and boys participating in role play activities and playing a myth-busting game while throwing netballs between them.
 This is part of a broader education piece that gives girls information on how and why they menstruate and how they can keep track of it.

 WaterAid’s ultimate goal is to improve school curriculum, which currently only skims over menstruation in its discussions of puberty.
 In a sign of progress, the Papua New Guinea Minister of Education Curriculum Development Officer has participated in WaterAid’s teacher training sessions and is keen for WaterAid to replicate this work in high schools.